Which type of deadlift is best?

 The key distinction here is load.
 The more load you have, the more compressive forces on your spine.

-Let me be clear: There are positions that are far more worrisome to me than compression.
+Let me be clear: When it comes to people in back pain, the last thing I'm worried about is compressive force.
+There are positions that are far more worrisome to me than compression.

 Shear force is where many get into trouble.
 Shear forces occur whenever the torso is inclined to a high degree.
 As we bend over (or hip hinge), our vertebrae have a tendency to drift or slide forward on one another.